 The end of the quarter is coming up, and your team isn’t hitting its target.
 It might be achievable, but it’s a stretch.

 The pressure is on!
-You’re having daily stand-up meetings.
-You’re going along with your sales reps as they meet with their key prospects.
+You’re having daily check-in meetings.
+You’re alongside with your sales reps as they chat with their key prospects.
 Your team is offering discounts and end-of-quarter deals.

 Maybe you make it, or maybe you don’t.
 Either way, somehow the same thing happens again the next quarter.

 This is a sign that your team lacks consistent sales motivation.
-They may be able to dial up their activity and focus when the spotlight is shining, but on a random Tuesday afternoon in the first month of the quarter they’re playing solitaire and checking Facebook.
+They may be able to dial up their activity and focus when the spotlight is shining, but on a random Tuesday afternoon in the first month of the quarter their attention has gone elsewhere, like Facebook.

 It’s not realistic (or probably healthy) to live in a constant state of alertness, but inconsistent sales motivation that only activates in an extreme situation is not going to drive the right sales results.